Mostefaouim/Mostefaouim/README.md

 ### 💻 Backend Developer

 I'm passionate about building practical web applications that solve real-world problems.
-I focus on backend development using PHP , node js and enjoy automating tasks with Python.
+I focus on backend development using PHP , Node.js and enjoy automating tasks with Python.
 I've developed various solutions, from e-commerce systems to school management platforms.

 ---